 Chanchal lives on Vancouver Island, British Columbia where she and her husband run Innisfree Botanic Garden, a 7 acre learning centre specializing in medicinal and food plants.

-I was born and raised in Paris, I did my undergraduate studies in Caen in Normandie, moved to Montréal to teach plant physiology to students almost my age, did graduate studies in North Carolina and worked 30 years in research for the Canadian Department of Agriculture.
+Born and raised in Paris, did undergraduate studies in Caen in Normandie, moved to Montréal to teach plant physiology to students almost my age, did graduate studies in Raleigh (North Carolina) and worked 30 years in research for the Canadian Department of Agriculture.
 From a soil biologist, expert at chemical control of plant parasitic nematodes, I turned genetic engineer, and finished as head of a department of Molecular Biology.
 Dr. Vrain retired 15 years ago, but I resuscitated him 4 years ago, with a mission to educate about the chemical contamination of food and feed from sprayed GMO crops and cereals.
 I have lectured extensively across Canada and the USA on this topic.
 I am slowly retiring from this campaign to give more energy to create the Botanic Garden and the Green Dream Café at Innisfree.
 On the side I enjoy growing food and teaching about life and how we are all related.
 And I cook.